Excellence in Health Psychology Research Award

 By Elizabeth A. Klonoff, Ph.D., APBB, Past-president, APA Division 38

-I am pleased to congratulate Kevin T. Larkin upon receiving the Cynthia Belar Award for Outstanding Contributions to Education and Training in Health Psychology.
+I am pleased to congratulate Kevin T. Larkin upon receiving the Cynthia D. Belar Award for Excellence in Health Psychology Education and Training.
 Dr. Larkin received his PhD from the University of Pittsburgh in 1986.
 That year he joined the faculty at West Virginia University (WVU), where he served thirteen years as director of clinical training.
 Since 2013, he has served as department chair at WVU.

 Board certified in clinical health psychology, he has participated in every conference and activity related to defining education and training competencies in health psychology in the past ten years.
 At one of those training conferences, it was decided that it was again time to reinvigorate the then-dormant Council of Clinical Health Psychology Training Programs (CCHPTP).
 Kevin not only participated in the reinvigoration process, he also chaired CCHPTP from 2007 to 2013.
 Under Kevin’s leadership CCHPTP became an active in important participant in the Council of Chairs of Training Councils (CCTC), where Kevin played a major role both in helping to define the future and the competencies involved in health service psychology, and in assessing and developing interventions to deal with the increasingly problematic internship match imbalance.